-Dissolving tensions and problems, thus, primarily involves reestablishing interpersonal relationships in the family much more than intellectual forming or undoing behavioral deviations which only are symptoms of the harm the child has suffered.
+Dissolving tensions and problems thus primarily involves reestablishing interpersonal relationships in the family much more than intellectual forming or undoing behavioral deviations that only are symptoms of the harm the child has suffered.
 A new relationship between parent and child must be established within which tensions can be assimilated.
 The orthopedagogue must present to the parents the norms of how the family must function for the child to be adequately educated within it.
-He/she must approach the family as an educative situation, as an encounter of adults and not-yet-adults.
+He has to approach the family as an educative situation, as an encounter of adults and not-yet-adults.

-In addition to a direct therapeutic approach, assisting the child-ineducative-distress also includes a general-pedagogical influencing of the child in the family (indirect-therapeutic approach).
-The family is the child's natural life situation, and the parents remain the ones primarily responsible for educating their child.
-Often, a much more important therapeutic influence on the child can be accomplished by "ordinary educating", e.g., through communicative pedotherapy.
+In addition to a direct therapeutic approach, assisting the child-ineducational-distress also includes a general-pedagogical influencing of the child in the family (indirect-therapeutic approach).
+The family is the child's natural life situation and the parents remain the ones primarily responsible for educating their child.
+Often a much more important therapeutic influence on the child can be accomplished by "ordinary educating", e.g., through communicative pedotherapy.
 As a matter of fact, if the PES cannot be favorably corrected, attempts to help the child through communicative pedotherapy are meaningless.

-Parents want to make the undisturbed personal development of their child possible; they want to be at the service of their child and help him/her in becoming adult.
-This desire, as well as the feeling and notion of personal responsibility for helping their child, are deeply rooted in being human.
+Parents want to make the undisturbed personal development of their child possible; they want to be at the service of their child and help him in his becoming adult.
+This desire, as well as the feeling and notion of personal responsibility for helping the child are deeply rooted in being human.
 It is stimulated by the child's dependence on and commitment to help.
-The parents should not look on indifferently if their child's personal development goes wrong.
-If he/she is at his/her wits end with the problematic behavior, he/she becomes concerned, alarmed and uncertain, and he/she is in need of the help of an expert.
-Thus, this need for help is based on pedagogical impotence, pedagogical concern and pedagogical confusion.
-The question: how can I proceed with this child is a pedagogical question, and asks for a pedagogical answer.
-It is a question about educative assistance, and this implies that the orthopedagogue must help the parents and other educators with word and deed to educate their child by themselves.
+The parent should not look on indifferently if the child's personal development goes wrong.
+If he is at his wits end with the problematic behavior, he becomes concerned, alarmed and uncertain and he is in need of the help of an expert.
+Thus, this need for help is based on pedagogic impotence, pedagogic concern and pedagogic confusion.
+The question: how can I proceed with this child is a pedagogical question and asks for a pedagogical answer.
+It is a question about educative assistance and this implies that the orthopedagogue must help the parents and other educators with word and deed to educate their child by themselves.

-When a child shows educative or behavioral difficulties, there must be pedagogical action, i.e., the child must be enabled to live the life of a person (Langeveld).
+When a child shows educational or behavioral difficulties, there must be pedagogic action, i.e., the child must be put in a position to live the life of a person (Langeveld).
 This task primarily is the parents'.
 They have responsibility for the life of their child.
-They must care for and help him/her become adult.
-No one has the right to deprive the parent of fulfilling his/her educative duty and task.
-Who does this deprives parenthood of any sense and takes away the social necessity that a person has responsibility for his/her deeds (having a child) (Van der Geld).
-Therefore, orthopedagogic assistance, and specifically pedotherapy always are primarily helping the parents to educate their child themselves (Langeveld).
+They must care for him and help him become adult.
+No one has the right to deprive the parent of fulfilling his educative duty and task.
+Who does this deprives parenthood of any sense and takes away the social necessity that a person has responsibility for his deeds (having a child) (Van der Geld).
+Therefore, orthopedagogic assistance and specifically pedotherapy always are primarily helping the parents to educate their child themselves (Langeveld).

 The orthopedagogue has the essential task of guiding the family (parents) so they can create a favorable, consistent family or educative situation.
-Pedagogical consistency by the parents and a favorable family situation lead the child to be confident.
+Pedagogic consistency by the parents and a favorable family situation lead the child to be confident.
 Therefore, family functioning must be so ordered and directed that it influences the child toward proper adulthood.
-Consequently, neutralizing disturbed relationships and finding a more consistent, educative-promoting parent-child relationship are central in family therapy.
+Consequently, neutralizing disturbed relationships and finding a more consistent, education-promoting parent-child relationship are central in family therapy.